Travel Sketching Most Asked Questions

 Q: How does travel sketching improve my attention and focus?

-A: it doesn’t, unless you want it to.
-When we’re traveling, we’re already more vigilant, more attentive, because we are not at home.
+A: When we’re traveling, we’re already more vigilant, more attentive, because we are not at home.
 I find that improved quality of attention a given, but often I find when we are on a holiday mode, that often means something different.
-So I might ask you this question, why do you travel?
+So I might ask you this question, what is the purpose of your travel?

 A: Travel sketching is giving ourself the gift of attention.

 Our attention is a limited gift, don’t throw it away to social media or pilfer it away to undefined and pointless distraction.
-What you give your attention expands and grows with you, gives you back copious types of positivity
+What you give your attention to expands and grows with you.

 Q: How does travel sketching grow you as a person